Director of Outreach: Becky Gonda, Ph.D.

 - Access to the Pitt Kits program, which provides all of the reagents, supplies and equipment necessary to incorporate the new topics and concepts into their curriculum at no cost to the teacher or to the school district

-For more information, contact the Outreach Coordinator, Becky Gonda, Ph.D.
+For more information, contact the Director of Outreach, Becky Gonda, Ph.D.